Icahn wants eBay to spin off Paypal; eBay balks

 ECOMMERCE SUPREMACY

-It battled with eBay for supremacy in the then-emerging online payments market.
+PayPal battled with eBay for supremacy in the emerging online payments market.
 But soon after it went public in 2002, eBay acquired PayPal for $1.5 billion.
 Today, its growth outpaces the rest of the company and it accounts for a large chunk of eBay's overall stock market value.

-The unit has been a key driver of eBay's share value, as the company struggles to compete with larger rival Amazon.com Inc.
+"Payment is part of commerce, and as part of eBay, PayPal drives commerce innovation in payments at global scale, creating value for consumers, merchants and shareholders," eBay said in a statement on Wednesday.

-Icahn is known for decades of strong-arm tactics including proxy fights against major corporations.
-This month, he bought shares and derivatives giving him a 0.8 percent economic interest in eBay, and also nominated two of his employees to the eBay board.
+Icahn, who earlier this month bought shares and derivatives giving him a 0.8 percent economic interest in eBay, also nominated two of his employees to the eBay board.
 Those employees were not identified.

-"Let me remind you that we have an exceptionally strong board, with a diverse group of highly qualified directors.
-In fact, we have a world class board," Donahoe said on the call.

-"Our directors have deep experience in the technology and financial services sectors, and a track record of value creation.
-This is the standard by which all future candidates will be assessed."

 Revenue at eBay's PayPal division rose 19 percent during the holiday quarter, fueled by the growing use of mobile phones to shop.
 PayPal's total payments volume, a gauge of how much it is used to complete a transaction, rose 25 percent to $180 billion worth of transactions.